Fostering Community in a New Student Center

 This new student center will provide many inviting and relaxing areas for students, faculty, and staff to congregate and develop the relationships that are integral to the Cottey experience.
 It will also provide prospective students, alumnae, P.E.O.s and BILs with a place to relax, browse the spirit shop, enjoy a cup of coffee, and interact casually with students, faculty, and staff.

-The Chapel, which was built in the 1950s with funds raised by BILs, has been the site of numerous chapel services, Founder’s Day activities and other special ceremonies.
+The Chapel, which was built in the 1950s with funds raised by BILs, has been the site of numerous chapel services, Founder’s Day activities and special ceremonies.
 The upper level of the chapel will continue to house the sanctuary, which will be revitalized and air-conditioned to provide a beautiful space for gatherings of students and visitors.
 It also will provide a venue for concerts, lectures, weddings and special services.

 In alignment with Cottey’s commitment to supporting a diverse campus community, an interfaith sanctuary will provide students of many faith traditions with a place to meet, meditate and worship.